PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 ```
 The logic to compute the z-score is accomplished by creating the z DataFrame with a GroupBy object using the syntax:

-z = df.groupby('District').transform(lambda x: (x - x.mean()) / x.std())
+<span class='coding'>z = df.groupby('District').transform(lambda x: (x - x.mean()) / x.std())</span>

 In this example a lamdba expression is used to create an anonymous, or in-line function defining the z-score calculation.
 Like the def function this expression creates a function, but does not provide it a name.
 Hence, it is known as an anonymous function.

 The transform function computes the z-score for rows within each group using the group’s computed mean and standard deviation.
 The transform function returns a DataFrame the same shape as the input DataFrame making it useful for combining the two together.

 Because Pandas allows the same name for multiple columns the rename attribute is applied to the z DataFrame passing a Python dictionary of key/value pairs where the key is the old column name and the value is the new column name.
-The syntax:

-df1 = pd.concat([df, z], axis = 1)

-creates the df1 DataFrame by concatenating the df and z DataFrames along the columns with the axis = 1 argument.
-We cover the details for Pandas concatenation and joins in Chapter 5, Advanced Data Management.

 In the following example, Transform Based on By Group Statistic illustrates the same logic in SAS.  <span class="coding">PROC SUMMARY</span> is called to create the intermediate variables used for calculating the z-scores.  <span class="coding">PROC SORT</span> is called to sort the df dataset and the z_out dataset produced by <span class="coding">PROC SUMMARY</span> using the variable district as the sort keys.